CCLDArjun/Quizer/README.md

 # Quizer
-Host an online quiz with just python and some dependencies installed!
+Host an online quiz or Capture The Flag Competition with just python and some dependencies installed!

 ### Installation and Setup
 1. Download Latest Release